Saint Germain Foundation

-J. Gordon Melton, who never was a student or participated in Saint Germain Foundation activities; however, said he studied the group and ranked it in the category "established cult".
-Also present in New Zealand, the St. Germain Foundation is considered by writer Robert S. Ellwood as a religious group with theosophical and esoteric roots.
+J. Gordon Melton, an American religious scholar, studied the group and ranked it in the category "established cult".
+Also present in New Zealand, the St. Germain Foundation is considered by the writer Robert S. Ellwood as a religious group with theosophical and esoteric roots.
 It is recognized by the Theosophical Society and the Great White Brotherhood.

-The group was labelled as cult in the 1995 report established by Parliamentary Commission on Cults in France.
 The group founded a community in France in 1956 and is now located in the Alpes-de-Haute-Provence.
 It counts less than 50 members.
-In 1997, the Belgian parliamentary commission established a list of 189 movements containing I AM.